furudbat/wayland-vpets/README.md

 - All the contributors and users

+Pokémon are owned by Nintendo, Creatures Inc. and GAME FREAK Inc.
 Digimon and all related characters, and associated images are owned by Bandai Co., Ltd, Akiyoshi Hongo, and Toei Animation Co., Ltd.
 Clippy and other MS Agents are owed by Microsoft.
 This project is **free**, **non-commercial** and not associated with these entities.